adamn676/richi-route/prompt-new.md

   2. On `dragend`, `routeStore.updateWaypointCoord()` is called with the marker's associated waypoint ID and new coordinates.
 This clears all `shapingPoints` and triggers a full `recalc()` and `geocodeWaypoint()` for the moved waypoint.

 ### Route Shaping (Soft Points)

-_(This section describes the target state, including the planned radius implementation)_
+_(Updates to reflect current state and next steps for radius)_

-- **A. Creating Shaping Points by Dragging Route Segment (Partially Implemented; Radius aspect is Next Task):**
+- **A. Creating Shaping Points by Dragging Route Segment (Radius aspect is Next Task):**

-  1. User hovers over a route segment.
+    - User hovers over a route segment.
 A small, draggable "shaping handle" (e.g., a circle, the `'temp-shaping'` marker) appears on the route line directly under the mouse cursor (or is created on mousedown by `useRouteDragging.ts`).
-  2. User mousedowns on this shaping handle/segment to initiate the drag. `useRouteDragging.ts` initiates drag.
+    - User mousedowns on this shaping handle/segment to initiate the drag. `useRouteDragging.ts` initiates drag.
-  3.  `mousemove`: The temporary shaping marker follows the cursor.
+    - `mousemove`: The temporary shaping marker follows the cursor.
 No client-side curve (Catmull-Rom/Bezier) preview is shown.
-  4.  `mouseup`: `routeStore.insertShapingPoint(original_segment_idx + 1, dropped_coords, calculated_radius)` will be called.
+    - `mouseup`: `routeStore.insertShapingPoint(original_segment_idx + 1, dropped_coords, calculated_radius)` will be called.
 The `idx` helps order shaping points.
-The `calculated_radius` (based on zoom) will be a new parameter.
-Route recalculates via `applyShaping()`.
+The `calculated_radius` (based on zoom, via `getRadiusForZoom`) is a key part of the next implementation task.
-  5. A persistent, small, draggable marker (the `'shaping'` type) is created for this shaping point on the map (handled by `useMarkerWatches` and `useMapMarkers`).
+    - A persistent, small, draggable marker (the `'shaping'` type) is created for this shaping point on the map (handled by `useMarkerWatches` and `useMapMarkers`).

-- **B. Dragging Persistent Shaping Point Markers (Partially Implemented; Radius aspect is Next Task):**
+- **B. Dragging Persistent Shaping Point Markers (Radius aspect is Next Task):**

-  1. User `mousedown`s on a persistent shaping point marker.
+    - User `mousedown`s on a persistent shaping point marker.
-  2.  `mousemove`: Marker follows cursor.
+    - `mousemove`: Marker follows cursor.
 (No live client-side curve preview for the route itself).
-  3.  `mouseup`: `routeStore.updateShapingPointCoord(shapingPointId, new_coords, recalculated_radius)` will be called.
-The `recalculated_radius` (based on zoom) will be a new parameter.
-Route recalculates via `applyShaping()`.
+    - `mouseup`: `routeStore.updateShapingPointCoord(shapingPointId, new_coords, recalculated_radius)` will be called.
+The `recalculated_radius` (based on zoom, via `getRadiusForZoom`) is a key part of the next implementation task.
 - **C. Nature of Shaping Points (Target State):**
   - Shaping points are _not_ displayed in `WaypointsPanel.vue`.
   - They do not have addresses or `userInput` fields.